Training & Resource Center

 Eligibility: Open to anyone who supports veterans

-Lethal Means Safety (LMS) Training
+Lethal Means Safety (LMS) Workshop

 Nearly 50% of veterans own firearms and over 70% of veteran suicides use firearms.
 Learn how to discuss promoting voluntary secure storage that can help reduce risk for suicide.
 Our LMS workshops are offered at no cost and are open to any individual who supports veterans in work, as a volunteer, or peer, including veteran-serving mental health clinics and allies of veterans.